1993 Penn State University B.S. Agriculture Science

 Jimmy became the Head Golf Professional at Salem Glen Country Club in June 2015.
 During this time, his passion for growing the game has never been higher.
 His desire to teach players this magnificent game and to provide a safe and fun atmosphere to junior golfers has driven him to operate The Golf Academy at Salem Glen.

-Jimmy is married to a wonderful woman, Tess McMullen, and they have two teenagers in the house, Tucker and Karlee.
+Jimmy is married to a wonderful woman, Tess McMullen, and they have two fantastic kids, Tucker and Karlee.